asavinov/intelligent-trading-bot/README.md

 #### 6. Train prediction models

-Here we regularly train prediciton models to be used in the production service as parameters of the corresponding predicted feature generation procedures.
+Here we regularly train prediction models to be used in the production service as parameters of the corresponding predicted feature generation procedures.

 Notes:
 * There can be many predicted features and models, for example, for spot and future markets or based on different prediction algorithms or historic horizons
+* The procedure will consume feature matrix and hence the following files should be updated: source data, merge files, generate features (no need to generate rolling features).
+* The generated models have to be copied to the folder where they are found by the signal/trade server

 Script: train_predict_models.py